philipwalton/blog/_posts/2013-06-11-introducing-html-inspector.markdown

 The W3C validator is uncompromisingly strict, and none of its warnings can be customized or surpressed.
 Maybe you're intentionally writing invalid markup, or maybe you only want the build to go red for particular errors.
 With the W3C validator, that's just not possible.

 Moreover, the W3C validator cannot be extended.
-It allows for testing HTML against the specification an nothing more.
+It allows for testing HTML against the specification and nothing more.
 If you want to enforce your conventions or markup style with a test, the W3C validator isn't for you.

 Finally, the W3C validator parses static markup while HTML inspector runs on live DOM in the browser.
 The benefit of running on live DOM is you get to run your tests after the browser has parsed the HTML and after any JavaScript has altered it.
 This is particularly important these days as much of the HTML on the Web has been altered by jQuery plugins or client-side templating engines.